jeffsp/SPOC/README.md

 # Requirements

-* Don't pay for what you don't use: FreeWYDU
-    The memory footprint is zero for fields that are all zero.
-When point clouds are resized each field is checked, and fields that contain all 0's are cleared and their memory is freed.
-    Setting individual point values does not trigger a resizing check -- only resizing operations, or a explicit call to `reallocate()` will trigger checks.
-Also, writing a non-zero value to a field that contains all zeros will trigger a resize operation for that field.
-    Files are compressed on disk, so this doesn't have as much effect on the disk footprint, although most compression schemes have some overhead associated with each large block stored on disk.
-This scheme stores a single flag for the entire field, regardless of its size.
 * Linear complexity
 * 64-bit doubles
 * Don't rely on data being spatially arranged
 * Don't reinvent the wheel: rely on the system's optimization mechanisms (disk/memory cache)
-* Streaming is not supported.
-Point clouds are random-access.
-Point clouds are assumed to fit into memory.
 * Linux pipes are supported (not for LASlib I/O files)
 * Avoid dependencies
     * zlib compression library